 “I can’t tell you how many times I’ve seen someone do this, then dig themselves in deeper by saying, ‘It was only a joke,’” Strecker says.
 “If you mess up, own up to it, apologize, and be more mindful in the future.”
 This goes for all of your platforms.
 In addition to being careful about your website, keep the same policy in place for social media and any additional marketing materials.

 We all want to be treated with dignity and respect, regardless of who we are or where we come from.
 Your LGBTQ visitors deserve the same consideration you give your other users.
-And human rights aside, it just makes good business sense to make this diverse group feel at home when they visit your corner of the web.
+And setting aside the very important issue of human rights for a moment, it just makes good business sense to make this diverse group feel at home when they visit your corner of the web.